Back to Blog

 • Burrough, Bryan.
 Public Enemies: America's Greatest Crime Wave and the Birth of the FBI, 1933–34.
 London: Penguin, 2009.

 • Farris, David.
 "The Bremer Kidnapping."
-Edmond Life & Leisure, LINK.
+Edmond Life & Leisure.
+Available online.

 • Maccabee, Paul.
 John Dillinger Slept Here: A Crooks' Tour of Crime and Corruption in St Paul, 1920–1936.
 Minnesota Historical Society Press, 2014.